Farm and food businesses are eligible for a team of coaches tailored to their needs!

 “I went through a farm viability program myself,” said Nancy LaRowe, farmer, Mighty Oak Farm, and coordinator at Vital Communities.
 “I knew how to raise animals, and the program helped me put the pieces together so that I could run a business as well.
 Farming can be an isolating career.
 So we’re providing a support structure that can help farms and food businesses grow.”

-The group of nonprofits awarded this grant include Vital Communities, Land for Good, the New Hampshire Community Loan Fund, and the ATTRA Sustainable Agriculture project of the National Center for Appropriate Technology.
-Additional support is from other organizations who have also received funding from the Agricultural Viability Alliance: UNH Extension, Farm Credit East, Yankee Farm Credit, and the Center for an Agricultural Economy.
-This grant funding ends at the end of 2021 but all the organizations involved are committed to working together toward a common goal that represents the early stages of the creation of a farm viability network for the state that will go beyond the grant end date.
+The group of nonprofits awarded this grant include Vital Communities, Land for Good, the New Hampshire Community Loan Fund, the ATTRA Sustainable Agriculture project of the National Center for Appropriate Technology, UNH Extension, Farm Credit East, Yankee Farm Credit, and the Center for an Agricultural Economy.
+This grant funding ends in 2022 but all the organizations involved are committed to working together toward a common goal that represents the early stages of the creation of a farm viability network for the state that will go beyond the grant end date.

-Farms and food businesses may apply to have a team created for them at: https://forms.gle/h1DNDJ33QH9vkYJ76 and will receive roughly 15 hours of assistance (depending on need) over the course of 2021.
+Farms and food businesses may apply to have a team created for them at: https://forms.gle/h1DNDJ33QH9vkYJ76 and will receive roughly 15 hours of assistance (depending on need).
 Receiving support from a team of coaches will require commitment from farmers to work with the coaches as well as a willingness to share financial data.

-Please contact Beth Roy, Vital Communities Food & Farm Program Manager, for more information or to request assistance.
+Please contact Nancy LaRowe, Vital Communities Food & Farm Manager, for more information or to request assistance.